Vocation and Formation

 - three years of Vowed commitment.
 (Temporary Profession);

-- perhaps a further period of Temporary Profession;
+- a further period of Temporary Profession;

 - Perpetual Profession (Vows for life)